jpulse-net/jpulse-framework/docs/template-reference.md

 # jPulse Framework / Docs / Template Reference v0.9.7

+> **Need comprehensive template details?** This reference covers all template features, security, performance, and development patterns.
+For a quick introduction to Handlebars syntax, see [Handlebars Quick Start](handlebars-quick-start.md).

 Complete reference for server-side template development with the jPulse Handlebars system, covering template variables, file operations, security features, and best practices for building dynamic web pages.

 **🎯 Live Examples:** See the [Handlebars Examples](/jpulse-examples/handlebars.shtml) page for interactive demonstrations of all template features with working code examples.